Skip to content

 3) Dirty Air Filter

-A dirty filter is dangerous to air quality and system efficiency and can even cause your unit to leak water.
+A dirty filter is dangerous to air quality and system efficiency and can cause your unit to leak water.
 A saturated filter causes particles to collect on the evaporator's coils – blocking airflow and freezing the coils.
 The ice melts when the frozen coils regain warmth, causing water to drip.
 The easy solution here is to clean or replace the filter.

 brand new mini split leaking water